 Aaron Weiche, CEO of LeadFerno (a conversion platform powered by 2-way SMS designed to close more leads), joined Liz Linder recently to discuss how businesses can maximize every visitor interaction and convert more traffic into meaningful business outcomes.

-Watch the video below and read the recap to get insights from Aarron on how you can get a visitor to take a desired action and the key conversion elements you need to incorporate into your marketing mix, including optimizing calls-to-action, channel options, enhancing website content, and effectively managing leads.
+Watch the video below and read the recap to get insights from Aaron on how you can get a visitor to take a desired action and the key conversion elements you need to incorporate into your marketing mix, including optimizing calls-to-action, channel options, enhancing website content, and effectively managing leads.

 What is a conversion?